deepilla/gokismet/README.md

 }
 ```

-### Reporting mistakes to Akismet
+#### Reporting mistakes to Akismet

-To notify Akismet of spam it failed to catch or legitimate content incorrectly flagged as spam, follow steps 1 and 2 above, then call `ReportSpam` or `ReportNotSpam`.
+To notify Akismet of missed spam or legitimate content incorrectly flagged as spam, follow steps 1 and 2 above, then call `ReportSpam` or `ReportNotSpam`.

 ## Testing

 Gokismet's tests require an Akismet API key to pass.
-If you want to run the tests yourself you must provide your own API key in a JSON file named `testconfig.json` (along with a few other settings).
+If you want to run the tests yourself you can provide your own API key in a JSON file named `testconfig.json` (along with a few other settings).
 The file should look something like this:

 ``` json
 {